simplicitesoftware/documentation/docs/platform/userinterface/externalobjects/uicomponent.md

 2. **Save** your object and click **Create resources**:
     ![](img/uicomponent/uicomp_createresources.png)
-    - This creates the default [resources](/lesson/docs/platform/userinterface/resources) for your external object:
+    - This creates the default [resources]/docs/platform/userinterface/resources for your external object:
         - **HTML** in which you'll define your object's content structure.
         - **STYLES** that is your object's stylesheet.
-        - **CLASS** where the component's behaviour will happen.
+        - **CLASS** where the component's behavior will happen.
         ![](img/uicomponent/uicomp_resources.png)
     - How to work with those is explored in the [implementation](#how-to-implement) section of this lesson.